 - Initiate, facilitate, and moderate classroom discussions.

-English Literature Professors with little to no experience tend to make between $34180 and $45650 while the more experienced ones make over $86350 per year.
+English Literature Professors with little to no experience tend to make between $37180 and $48860 while the more experienced ones can earn over $94790 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An English Literature Professor is to move to a higher paying state like NY.
-Right now, the highest paying states for English Literature Professors are NY, CA, AK, IL and NH.
+One of the easiest ways to increase your salary as a Postsecondary English Language and Literature Teacher is to move to a higher paying state like DC.
+Right now, the highest paying states for English Literature Professors are DC, CA, RI, NY and NJ.

-3 other factors that can increase your salary as An English Literature Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary English Language and Literature Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other English Literature Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other English Literature Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons